deeppavlov/DeepPavlov/docs/devguides/amazon_alexa.rst

 This is kind of "black market hack" but it gives the exact result we want.
 The idea is to use `custom slot types <https://developer.amazon.com/docs/custom-skills/create-and-edit-custom-slot-types.html>`__.
-In our case we will need only one slot type.
+In our case, we will need only one slot type.
 We will rely on the fact, that, according the docs values outside the predefined custom slot values list are still returned if recognized by the spoken language understanding system.
 Although input to a custom slot type is weighted towards the values in the list, it is not constrained to just the items on the list.